All-Sports Library (1905-1906): “Five Big Cents of Reading” about “Clean Sports” and the “Life Strenuous”

-The History of Child Care: The Anodyne Necklace for Teething
+The History of Dental Care for Babies: The Anodyne Necklace for Teething

 Frustration is trying to soothe a teething baby.
 The signs are easy to spot—a bright red cheek, inflamed gums, lots of drool, a fist stuck in the mouth, fussing and more fussing.
 Rubbing the gums with a lightly chilled silver spoon or a clean finger wrapped in gauze may provide some temporary relief.
 No one will be in a very good mood until the tooth breaks through.
 The good news is that the process will repeat over and over again the next six to twelve months until all twenty deciduous or milk teeth come in.

 We have known for some time that teething is a nuisance that can be dealt with at home, except in rare cases.
-Today probably every tired parent today goes online questing for a miracle.
+Probably every tired parent today goes online questing for a miracle cure.
 Amazon makes it fiendishly easy to obsess over dozens and dozens of teething aides in all sizes and shapes—redesigned pacifers, silicone chew toys, plastic freezer beads, sleek Bauhausian rings that teach how to distinguish shapes and colors, etc. most too cute and reasonably priced to resist the temptation of a little retail therapy.

 It was supposed to be simpler once upon a time, but that isn’t really true.
 In the past, medical professionals believed that teething was an important cause of morbidity because it was supposedly responsible for so many infant ailments.
 What remedies were there?
 Coral sticks were the rich family’s pacifier.
 The more elaborate ones were mounted in silver and decorated with bells and a whistle, like this splendid one in the Metropolitan Museum of Art to the right.
-Surely easy to dent, they look like a gift to be proudly displayed rather than sucked by a drooly baby, similar to a Tiffany & Co. sterling silver barbell rattle and teether.
+Surely easy to dent, they look like a gift to be proudly displayed rather like a Tiffany & Co. sterling silver barbell rattle and teether, not sucked by a drooly baby.

 Protection from illness or bad luck have been afforded for centuries by amulets of various materials.
 In England, wise women put necklaces of peony roots around the necks of teething children, a practice was well documented in early modern pharmacopias.
 White peony roots, necklaces of peony wood beads or seeds are still prescribed for fever, inflammation and pain by practitioners of Chinese traditional medicine.
 All these ingredients are available on the web for medicinal purposes, by the way.